sup39/api-ts-gen/README.md

 # OpenAPI codegen for TypeScript

 ## What is this?
-This is a TypeScript code generator which generates TypeScript classes and interfaces base on your [OpenAPI document](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md), including
+This is a TypeScript code generator which generates TypeScript types and interfaces base on your [OpenAPI document](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md), including
 - `schemas`
-- `IHandler`, type-defined interfaces for both server and client api
+- `IHandler`, types and interfaces for both server and client api
-- `IServerAPI`, interface for server api
-- `IClientAPI`, interface for client api
-- `apiRouter`, server api prototype using [koa router](https://github.com/koajs/router)
+- `apiRouter`, server api partial implementation using [koa router](https://github.com/koajs/router)
 - `ClientAPI`, client api implementation using [axios](https://github.com/axios/axios)

 This tool assumes you use **koa router** for server and **axios** for client.